On this page

 You can make a complaint about YDAS if you are unhappy with our service.

-If you have any questions or would like to start the advocacy process, contact Jade, our Intake Officer.
+If you have any questions or would like to start the advocacy process, contact our advocacy team.

 The steps above can change depending on the needs of the young person.
-Contact Jade to discuss your needs.
+Contact us to discuss your needs.